amasoft-dr/cabinets.js/README.md

-# cabinets.js A Global State Manegment Libary
+# cabinets.js A Global State Management Libary
 Cabinets is global state management library, it is not tied to any library or framework.
 It is simple to use but yet powerful.

+## To do List in Vanilla JS
+To do...

 ## It is designed to be simple